FrancisVila/MFT_convert/content/en/docs/SecureTransport/Security_Guide/c_secgd_features_intro.md

 ### HSM

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> supports HSM key management of local certificates.
+{{< SecureTransport/componentshortname  >}} supports HSM key management of local certificates.
 Storing any other type of certificates on HSM is not supported.
 Only the FTP and HTTP protocol servers can be configured with HSM support.

 ### When not using HSM